 Welcome to our brand new column, Talking Points, where in each post, we revisit a lengthy lecture or Q&A with the greatest minds in music production and composition, and elucidate the most interesting details or concepts mentioned by each guest in order to gain a fresh perspective on the topic in question.
 In other words, we’ll extrapolate the talking points.
-Follow along with the series here, or sign up for our Soundfly Weekly newsletter, to get all the articles, all the lessons, all the time!
+Follow along with the series here.

 Today on Talking Points, we tune back in to Haitian/Canadian producer and beat maker Kaytranada’s (Louis Kevin Celestin) interview at the 2016 Red Bull Music Academy event.
 He talks a lot about his journey, his interests, and the realities of his life that helped him become the artist he is today, but out of all that background, some casually profound statements on personal music-making practice are revealed.
 It’s a long talk so we’re gonna summarize some of the most interesting things in the interview, and glean a few recommendations from his working methods.